aktungmak/datalog/README.md

 allowed in stratified datalog with negation that would not be acceptable in non-recursive datalog.

-The classes in `validator.py` take an AST as input and produce a (possibly empty) iterator of errors with the program.
+The classes in `validator.py` take an AST as input and produce an iterator of errors with the program (if there are any).

 ### Layer 4: Evaluator